alexwlchan/alexwlchan.net/src/_drafts/learning-how-to-make-websites.md

 This works over `http://`, but when loaded via `file://`, it silently fails -- the icons don't show up.

-It turns out this is a security restriction.
+This turns out to be a security restriction.
 When a `file://` page tries to load another `file://` resource, modern browsers treat it as a [cross-origin request][cross_origin] and block it.
-That wasn't always the case, but today it helps prevent a malicious downloaded HTML file from [snooping around your hard drive][cors_file_security].
+This is to prevent a malicious downloaded HTML file from [snooping around your local disk][cors_file_security].

+It took me a while to figure this out.
 At first, all I got was a missing icon.
 I could see an error in my browser console, but it was a bit vague -- it just said I couldn't load the file for "security reasons".

-Eventually, I dropped this into my dev tools console:
+Then I dropped this snippet into my dev tools console:

 ```javascript
 fetch("sprite.svg")